Volunteering with Cadw

 By volunteering you will be supporting the work of Cadw, becoming part of a team and learning new skills as well as sharing the skills you already have, to make a real difference.
 The commitment to volunteering is flexible and you can choose how much time you would like to give.

 Exciting volunteering opportunities are available at Caerphilly Castle, the largest castle in Wales.
-We currently have vacancies for costumed interpretation performer volunteers.
+We currently have vacancies for room stewards.

 Surrounded by a series of moats and watery islands, Caerphilly Castle was the brainchild of Gilbert ‘the Red’ de Clare, who also built the original Castell Coch.
 Early attempts by Gilbert to build a castle were thwarted by the Welsh prince Llywelyn ap Gruffydd, But he eventually won through and built a mammoth stronghold using the concentric ‘walls within walls’ system of defence.
 Over time the site would fall into disrepair until much later In the late 19th century the third marquess of Bute began preservation work.
 So, there are many stories to tell.